magento/devdocs/src/guides/v2.3/rest/performing-searches.md

 **Response:**

-Response would have entity_id and increment_id of pending orders.
+Response would have entity_id and increment_id of the pending orders.